Pyu404/git-tutorial/README.md

 # git-tutorial
-this is git tutorial
+this is git tutorial.
-this is just trail for uploading code
+It is just trail for uploading code.